-- Separately, beat the cream with the almond, vanilla, and 1 teaspoon sugar in a bowl until stiff.
+- In a separate bowl, beat the cream with the almond, vanilla, and 1 teaspoon sugar until stiff.

-- SLOWLY fold in the cream with the egg mixture.
+- Slowly fold the cream into the egg mixture.

 - Add the rum and stir gently.

-- Refrigerate overnight, or serve immediately over ice in a punch glass or martini glass.
+- Refrigerate overnight, or serve immediately over ice in a punch or martini glass.